Saturday 3rd March - Wednesday 14th March 2018

-Gaining inspiration from her love of colour and flowers and the many complex inter woven relationships of shape, colour and form; Victoria’s studio, set within the delightful Eggleston Hall Gardens teases and enhances her inspiration and her true love of flowers in the natural world.
-Her technique continues to evolve and develops along with the many challenges that come from the numerous commissions she has undertaken.
+This exhibition will launch Victoria’s latest collection of exquisite tissue paper collage original artworks.
+Gaining inspiration from her love of colour, shape and form and her passion for flora and fauna; Victoria’s studio, set within the delightful Eggleston Hall Gardens teases and enhances her inspiration and her true love of flowers in the natural world.
+Her technique continues to evolve and develop with constant inspiration and of course the many fun and exciting challenges brought about by the numerous commissions she has and continues to embark on.

-This exhibition will showcase Victoria’s brand new tissue paper collage originals, limited and open edition prints along with her growing range of bespoke products inspired by; and featuring, many of her tissue paper collage designs, these include Coasters, Placemats, Fine China Mugs, Greeting Cards and new for 2017 Notebooks and Journals
+This exhibition will showcase Victoria’s brand new tissue paper collage originals, limited and open edition prints along with her growing range of bespoke products inspired by and featuring, many of her tissue paper collage designs, these include coasters, placemats, fine china mugs, greeting cards, notebooks, sketchbooks and journals.

 “Lampworking is a technique that enables me to design and individually make beautiful glass beads with intricate detail, making each bead unique.
 Colour is what inspires my designs, from the brightest oranges to the coolest blues.
 The combinations evolve through experimentation inspired by nature, fabrics and fashion.”

-Suzanne’s most recent collection ‘Byzantine’ inspired by the opulence of a bygone erasees her incorporating 24k gold into her beads.
+Suzanne’s most recent collection ‘Byzantine’ inspired by the opulence of a bygone sees her incorporating 24k gold into her beads.

 Suzanne also runs lampworking workshops from her studio in Barnard Castle.